mollydye13/BME450-project/README.md

 The data set that will be used for this project consists of a total of 3,297 images of skin moles; 1,800 benign and 1,497 malignant.
 This data set can be found at: https://www.kaggle.com/datasets/fanconic/skin-cancer-malignant-vs-benign/data

+* its hard to find dermatologists, so this will save people time in determining if they should get a diagnosis.